astroumd/lmtoy/INSTALL.md

                <policy domain="coder" rights="read | write" pattern="PDF" />

-1) Make a small shadow tree of the official $DATA_LMT on your laptop.
-If not on an official machine (cln, wares, lma), use the recommended ~/LMT/data_lmt since it is one of the recognize options in configure:

-        mkdir -p ~/LMT/data_lmt
-        cd ~/LMT/data_lmt

-        scp cln:/home/teuben/LMT/rsr_bench.tar.gz  .
-        tar zxf rsr_bench.tar.gz
-        rm rsr_bench.tar.gz

-        scp cln:/home/teuben/LMT/seq_bench.tar.gz  .
-        tar zxf seq_bench.tar.gz
-        rm seq_bench.tar.gz

-   At Umass the machine **cln** has to be used.
-   At UMD the machine **lma** has to be used.

-   The SEQ bench is "big" (600MB), if you don't want to use the SLR software, skip it.
-The RSR bench is small, 33 MB.
-Their OBSNUM's are 33550 and 33551 resp. plus the required **data_lmt/rsr** calibration data (also small).

-   Note that the seq_bench 2018 data are compressed from the old double precision raw data, the uncompressed size will be 1600 MB.
-All data in 2020 and before are double precision, but we expect data in 2021 and beyond to be in single precision, where the compression factor won't be as large.

 2) Install LMTOY (e.g. do this within the previously created ~/LMT)

         cd ~/LMT